EsamGhaleb/esamghaleb.github.io/_news/announcement_1 copy.md

 date: 2022-10-18
 inline: false
 ---
-I will be talking about my recent recent at ILLC in NLPitch event!
+I will be talking about my recent at ILLC in NLPitch event!

-**Title:** Multimodal Emotion Recognition through Deep Learning
+**Title: Multimodal Emotion Recognition through Deep Learning**

 **Abstract** : A great amount of affective information is displayed through facial expressions, gestures, speech, and other means, making multimodality a compelling approach to emotion recognition.
 In this talk, I will discuss emotion recognition using both facial expressions and speech signals as well as bodily cues.